AgiAbhishek/Role_Based_Acess_Control/README.md

 ### Step 4: Connect to MongoDB Atlas

-1.Visit MongoDB Atlas and log in.
+1. Visit MongoDB Atlas and log in.
-2.Create a new cluster (the free tier is sufficient for this project).
+2. Create a new cluster (the free tier is sufficient for this project).
-3.Under the Database Access section:
+3. Under the Database Access section:
 - Add a new database user with a username and password.
 - Ensure the user has proper read and write access.
-4.Under the Network Access section:
+4. Under the Network Access section:
 - Allow access from your IP address or from all IPs (for development).
-5.Go to the Clusters page and click Connect > Connect Your Application.
+5. Go to the Clusters page and click Connect > Connect Your Application.
-6.Copy the connection string and update your .env file as shown in Step 3.
+6. Copy the connection string and update your .env file as shown in Step 3.

 ### Step 5: Start the Application
-1.Run the application locally using:
+1. Run the application locally using:
 - npm run dev

-2.If everything is set up correctly:
+2. If everything is set up correctly:

 - The server will start at http://localhost:7001.
 - You should see a message in the terminal:
  **Server is running at port 7001**
  **Database connected: `<host>`, `<database-name>`**

-3.Open your browser and visit:
+3. Open your browser and visit:
 - http://localhost:7001/login.html to log in.
 - http://localhost:7001/register.html to register.